 Bright lights, blackjack tables, glitz and glamour – it’s no wonder larger-than-life Las Vegas is a favourite location for filmmakers.
 Over 100 movies have featured Sin City’s over-the-top casinos and iconic Strip views.
-Some of the filming locations have been and gone, and others only ever existed on a Hollywood sound stage.
+Some of Las Vegas’ film locations have been and gone, and others only ever existed on a Hollywood sound stage.
 But there are still plenty of spots around the Strip and downtown where you can see where scenes from movies old and new were filmed, from Viva Las Vegas to Fear and Loathing in Las Vegas, and Ocean’s 11 to – er – Ocean’s Eleven.

 So join me and follow in the footsteps of Dean Martin, Elvis and George Clooney on this Las Vegas film locations walking tour.
 The whole walk covers almost five miles (with a bus/taxi shortcut) but a word of warning: Las Vegas can get incredibly hot, so make sure you’ve got a bottle of water and a hat on you, and avoid the middle of the day in the summer.